 Moreover, we did not consider the case of type A LFQPOs because of their relatively rare presence and the already thorough discussion in the present paper.
-Finally, this paper only concerns low-frequency QPOs, and we did not consider high-frequency QPOs that have been observed in some sources \citep[e.g.,][]{2005ApJ...623..383H, 2006ApJ...637.1002R, 2006csxs.book..157M, 2012ApJ...747L...4A}.
-This is beyond the scope of the present paper, and we refer the interested reader to some tentative unification between low and high-frequency QPOs \citep[see, e.g.][]{2006ApJ...652.1457T, 2014MNRAS.444.2178S, 2023MNRAS.518.1656M}.
+Finally, this paper only deals with low-frequency QPOs, and we did not consider high-frequency QPOs, which have been observed in some sources \citep[e.g.,][]{2005ApJ...623..383H, 2006ApJ...637.1002R, 2006csxs.book..157M, 2012ApJ...747L...4A}.
+This is beyond the scope of the present paper, and we refer to some tentative unification between low- and high-frequency QPOs \citep[see, e.g.,][]{2006ApJ...652.1457T, 2014MNRAS.444.2178S, 2023MNRAS.518.1656M}.